Kwon Kyung-won

-Kwon Kyung-won (권경원; born 31 January 1992) is a South Korean professional footballer who plays as a left-footed centre back or a defensive midfielder for J1 League club Gamba Osaka and the South Korea national team.
+Kwon Kyung-won (권경원; born 31 January 1992) is a South Korean professional footballer who plays as a left-footed centre back or a defensive midfielder for K League 1 club FC Anyang and the South Korea national team.

-Career
+Club career

 He was selected by Jeonbuk Hyundai Motors in the 2010 K-League draft and entered Dong-a University.
 He joined Jeonbuk before 2013 season starts.

 In February 2015, Kwon signed for Al Ahli Dubai on a three-year contract making him the club's designated Asian player.

 In January 2017, Kwon signed for Tianjin Tianhai on a five-year contract making him the club's designated Asian player.

 On 3 July 2019, Kwon joined Jeonbuk Hyundai Motors on a loan deal until the end of 2019 seaseon.

 On 1 January 2022, Kwon signed for J1 League club Gamba Osaka.

 International career

 In May 2018 he was named in South Korea's preliminary 28 man squad for the 2018 FIFA World Cup in Russia.
 However, he did not make the final 23.